Copying an environment to another region

 Connections to networks in other environments (ICNR)

 Environment networks are regional resources.
-The network in the new environment is not connected to other networks in the account.
+The network in the new environment isn’t connected to other networks in the account.
 To connect it to networks in the new region, see Networking between environments.

 The VMs are in a powered off state, regardless of the VM power state in the source environment.